How can we help you?

 About NatWest's Carbon Footprint Tracker

-What is carbon footprint?
+What is a carbon footprint?

 A carbon footprint is the impact on the climate as we go about our daily lives.
 It is the impact of the greenhouse gases emitted from each decision we make throughout the day – either directly or indirectly.
 It's a way of representing your personal contribution to the polluting gases that cause climate change.

 From the type of car you drive, to the construction materials of your new wardrobe – it all leaves a footprint.
-You can find out more in our article explaining exactly what a carbon footprint is (opens in a new window).
+You can find out more in our article explaining exactly what a carbon footprint is(opens in a new window).

 What can I do in the Carbon Footprint Tracker?